ntjess/typst-drafting/drafting.typ

   }
 }

-/// Show an outline of all notes
+/// Show an outline of all notes -> content
-///
+#let note-outline(
-/// - title (string): Title of the outline
+  /// Title of the outline -> string
+  title: "List of Notes",
-/// - level (int): Level of the heading
+  /// Level of the heading -> number
+  level: 1,
-/// - row-gutter (relative): Spacing between outline elements
+  /// Spacing between outline elements  -> relative
+  row-gutter: 10pt,
-#let note-outline(title: "List of Notes", level: 1, row-gutter: 10pt) = context {
+) = context {
   heading(level: level, title)

   let notes = query(selector(<margin-note>).or(<inline-note>)).map(note => {